1000 FREE Prompts, and AI Tools, Primer

 Numerous variables to balance our day-to-day motions often get overlooked or forgotten altogether.

 That is why creating a sales and marketing process is on our list.
-It’s time to figure out what measurable, scalable, and actionable activities will lead a business to the best process for its pursuits.
+It’s time to determine what measurable, scalable, and actionable activities will lead a business to the best process for its pursuits.
 The process you build should have a clear and unifying purpose for all future sales and marketing efforts.

 Layout your marketing projects in a process roadmap format.
 This valuable tool creates repeatability, team alignment, and visibility to find improvements.
 Think about where each plan starts, who is responsible, what steps are involved, and the checks & balances in between.